Yashswi-3/Universe-master/README.md

 This repository contains the codebase for the UniVerse project, I co-founded UniVerse to solve daily university challenges.
 Our digital solution streamlined event management, improved dining experiences, and enhanced laundry services.
 I gained experience in HTML/CSS for frontend, JavaScript for backend, and utilized MongoDB for its NoSQL capabilities.

-### Project Structure

-- **backend-api:** This folder contains the backend codebase, including the API endpoints, data storage, and business logic.
-- **frontend-client:** This folder contains the frontend codebase, including the user interface and interactions.

 ### Getting Started

 To run the frontend client: